When you join the MLA Program, you join an intellectual community that extends beyond the classroom.

-MLA students are official matriculated graduate students at Stanford and enjoy:
+MLA students are matriculated graduate students at Stanford and enjoy:

 - Small seminars with Stanford faculty.

-- Discounts on textbooks and tickets to events with their Stanford Student ID card.
+- Discounts on books and tickets to events with their Stanford Student ID card.

 - Full access to Stanford’s vast libraries, archives, and online resources.